 Ch 227 abc.
 The Structure of Crystals.
 9 units (3-0-6); first, second, third terms.
-The nature of crystals and X-rays and their interaction.
+The nature of crystals and x-rays and their interaction.
 The various diffraction techniques.
 The theory of space groups and the use of symmetry in the determination of the structures of crystals.
 The detailed study of representative structure investigations.
-The quantitative treatment of X-ray diffraction.
+The quantitative treatment of x-ray diffraction.
 Fourier-series methods of structure investigation.
 Given in alternate years.
-Offered in 1961-62.
+Not offered in 1960-61.
 Instructor: Sturdivant.

 Ch 229 ab.
 X-Ray Diffraction Methods.
 6 units (2-0-4); second, third terms.
 Prerequisite: Ch 227 abc or equivalent.
-An advanced discussion of the techniques of structure analysis by X-ray diffraction.
-Given in alternate years.
-Not offered in 1961-62.
-Instructors: Hughes, Marsh.
+An advanced discussion of the techniques of structure analysis by x-ray diffraction.
+Offered in 1960-61.
+Instructors: Hughes, Sturdivant.

 Ch 233 ab.
 The Metallic State.
 6 units (2-0-4); first, second terms.
 The physical, electrical, and magnetic as well as the structural, chemical, and thermodynamic properties of metals and alloys considered from modern viewpoints.
 Instructor: Yost.

 Ch 234.
 Introduction to the Spectra of Molecules.
 6 units (2-0-4); first term.
 The theory of the structure of the spectra of both the diatomic and simpler polyatomic molecules is presented, and the transition rules and their relation to the symmetry elements of molecules are discussed.
 Emphasis is laid on the methods of interpreting and analyzing molecular spectra, and it is shown how from an analysis one obtains information regarding the structure and other properties of a molecule of interest to the chemist.
 Problems are given in the interpretation of actual data.
+Given every third year.
+Not offered in 1960-61.
 Instructor: Badger.